lint-examples

 2. Correction

-If you would like to correct bad practices in a do-file you can run the following:
+If you want to correct bad practices in a do-file you can run the following:

 .
 Stata will ask you if you would like to perform a set of corrections for each bad practice detected, one by one.
 You can add the option automatic